isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 5. If the Kea DHCP server and the RADIUS server are on different machines, edit ``/etc/freeradius/clients.conf`` with the proper address under ``ipadddr``.
-This file is also where the secret is set, which needs to match the one set in the hook library's configuration.
+This file is also where the secret is set; it needs to match the one set in the hook library's configuration.

-6. If RADIUS is used for the purpose of authorizing DHCP clients, each DHCP client needs to have an entry in the authorize file, which can be commonly found at:
+6. If RADIUS is used to authorize DHCP clients, each DHCP client needs to have an entry in the authorize file, which can be commonly found at: